kcho760/kcho760/README.md

 🎓 Recently graduated from a rigorous bootcamp at App Academy, I have honed my skills in coding, problem-solving, and quickly adapting to new technologies.
 I'm passionate about building scalable and robust applications, and I enjoy diving deep into code to find efficient solutions.

-🛠️ Languages & Tools: JavaScript, React, Node.js, MongoDB, Express, Ruby.
+🛠️ Languages & Tools: JavaScript, React(JS and Native), Node.js, MongoDB, Express, Ruby, Kotlin.

-🌱 Currently Learning: C#, .NET, learning how to deploy app using react native.
+🌱 Currently Learning: Deploying native Android Apps

 🤝 Let's Connect: I'm open to collaborating on exciting projects and would love to engage with other like-minded developers.